MohamedAfraz/RayCode/README.md

 npm run build && npm run dev
 ```

+4. Now open [this link](localhost:5173) to open the project.

 Hope you got it and all is working!!
-If not start an Issue.
+If not, feel free to start an [Issue](https://github.com/MohamedAfraz/RayCode/issues)⚡